c00z/camp_post/README.md

 ## Code I'm Proud Of...
-This piece of code created the web scraper used to pull in all National Park names.
+This piece of code created the web scraper used to pull in every National Park from Wikipedia.
 <hr>
 ```ruby
 #campsites_controller